ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/what-is-stored-in-exo-mailbox.md

 A mailbox in Exchange Online is primarily used to store email-related items such as messages, calendar items, tasks, and notes.
 But that's changing as more Office 365 apps also store their data in a user's cloud-based Exchange mailbox.
 One advantage of storing data in a mailbox is that Microsoft compliance tools such as eDiscovery, archiving, and retention policies can used to find, store, and retain data from these other apps in the Microsoft cloud.

  The following table lists the Office 365 apps that store data in a mailbox.
-The table also describe the type of content that each app stores in a mailbox.
+The table also describes the type of content that each app stores in a mailbox.

 |Office 365 app  |Description  |
 |:---------|:---------|